zeshinsei/sync-companion/README.md

 # Sync Companion

-Sync Companion is a Reddit bot originally developed for /r/ffxiv that helps reduce moderator workload with subreddit automation and synchronizing sidebars with widgets.
+Sync Companion is a Reddit bot that helps reduce moderator workload with subreddit automation and synchronizing the sidebar with widgets.
 It is provided as an open source bot for your own hosting.

 Want to suggest an improvement or report a bug?
 Submit an [issue](https://github.com/zeno-mcdohl/sync-companion/issues).
 If you're seeking to submit changes, just open a Pull Request.